Microsoft campus: East Campus redevelopment

 In September 2015, The Seattle Times reported that Microsoft had hired architecture firm Skidmore, Owings & Merrill to begin a multibillion-dollar redesign of the Redmond campus, using an additional 1.4 e6sqft permitted by an agreement with the City of Redmond.
 The City of Redmond had also approved a rezone in February that year to raise the height limit for buildings on the campus from six stories to ten.

 In November 2017, Microsoft unveiled plans to demolish 12 buildings on the older East Campus and replace them with 18 new buildings, housing 8,000 additional employees and raising the total number of buildings on the campus to 131.
 The newer buildings would be arranged like an urban neighborhood, centered around a 2 acre open space with sports fields (including a cricket pitch), retail space, and hiking trails.
 Demolition of the original buildings, including all of the original X-shaped offices built in the 1980s, began in January 2019 and was completed that September.

-The expanded campus, scheduled to be completed in 2025, will have 17 office buildings and four floors of underground parking with capacity for 6,500 vehicles.
+The redevelopment includes plans for 17 buildings and four floors of underground parking with capacity for 6,500 vehicles.
+As of February 2026, the final five buildings were on hold, and Microsoft said it had no short-term plans to construct them.
 The garage sits below a pedestrianized environment between the buildings, which are part of five "villages".
 A 1,100 ft pedestrian bridge connects the new campus buildings to the Redmond Technology light rail station and the West Campus area.
 A set of 875 wells to harness geothermal energy will provide heating and cooling to buildings on the campus through 220 mi of water pipes that comprise a geoexchange system.

 Transportation

-The campus is located on both sides of the State Route 520 freeway, which connects it to the cities of Bellevue and Seattle as well as downtown Redmond.
+The campus is located on both sides of the State Route 520 freeway, which connects it to the cities of Bellevue and Seattle, as well as downtown Redmond.
 The two sides of the campus are connected by a series of pedestrian and vehicle overpasses that cross State Route 520.
 Microsoft partially covered the cost for an overpass over the freeway at NE 36th Street to relieve congestion on other cross-streets in the area.
 Two more pedestrian bridges were jointly funded by Microsoft, the city government, and Sound Transit to connect the campus's light rail stations.